 Collaborative tools and spaces

 Engagement also needs to give employees tools – the tools they want to work with.
-They’re the same tools that will allow them to collaborate best, and collaborate across organizations so ideas don’t languish in silos.
+They’re the same tools that will allow them to collaborate best and collaborate across organizations so ideas don’t languish in silos.
 We need to provide the technological tools to make the interchange of ideas quick and easy.
-Video conferencing capability in all kinds of meeting rooms is becoming imperative.
-And it has to be as easy to use as your cell phone.
-Remote collaboration should be able to happen anywhere, anytime.
+A combination of virtual and physical meetings are imperative to get the juices flowing depending on the circumstances.

 With the right corporate culture for creative thinking, there are specific exercises you can use.
 Here are four I’ve seen that work:

 1. Unstructured, open learning time